New Frankfurt Old Town: Reception

 Philipp Oswalt said similarly.
 It is absurd to build so few apartments for 200 million.
 The city stopped social housing, subsidized luxury apartments and thus privatized public goods.
 The entire Dom-Römer project is an expression of a conservative zeitgeist that hides the disintegration of public cohesion through symbolic-media replacement.
 "It's not a question of how you can build a city that is useful today – it's about generating an image of a city".

 Stephan Trüby criticized the entire project.
 The New Old Town was initiated by Claus Wolfschlagback, a "right-wing radical with links to the extremist milieu".
 This is no coincidence, "the reconstruction architecture in Germany is currently developing into a key medium of authoritarian, ethnic, historical revisionist rights".
 It was "scandalous that the initiative of a right-wing radical without any significant civil society resistance led to a slick neighborhood with seemingly seamless repeat architectures".
 The new old town is "a sub-complex heal-world building that reduces history to a one-dimensional concert of your dreams ...
 A history in which National Socialism, the German wars of aggression and the Holocaust still survive as anecdotes of an otherwise unbroken national history".
-Trüby's theses also received international attention, for example in the Observe.
+Trüby's theses also received international attention, for example in the Observer.

 The architecture journalist Enrico Santifaller contradicts this.
 The debate about the old town has historical roots, since 1880 the design has always been struggling anew, with opponents and advocates of reconstructions not fitting in a right-left scheme.
 The reconstruction of the Römerberg-Ostzeile was based on an idea by the SPD Mayor Rudi Arndt.
 At the same time, Linke and Spontis had instigated the Frankfurt house fight, "sociologists see today as the beginning of a second homeland security movement".
 The "storm of indignation", which was triggered by the "remarkably mediocre facade views" of the winning design from the 2005 competition, was decisive for the reconstruction project of the new old town.
 "Unlike the second-place design ... which u. a.
 Paying tribute to the place with a multi-angle roof landscape, in the historical center of Frankfurt the "architectural sin" of the Technical Town Hall was to be replaced by the usual dreary cough of the real estate industry.
 "Only then did a dynamic develop," in which the idea, tallest skyscrapers in continental Europe, building an "old" and "cozy" city suddenly became consensual".
 Santifaller advocates avoiding ideological blinkers and "risking a second look".
 Only through this was it possible to see, in addition to all banal re-creations and new creations, as well as detailed errors, the "subtle and not always legible references to breaks and discontinuity", for example in the house of the three Romans or the building in Braubachstrasse 21.